-Myitkyina, 327 km along the railway from Mandalay, can be reached either by air from Yangon and Mandalay or by train from Yangon via Mandalay.
-There is a regular flight by Myanma Airways between Yangon and Myitkyina which will take only 2 hours 30 minutes.
-You can also fly to the neighboring destinations of Puta-O and Bamao directly from Yangon.
-The rail service is mostly used by local travelers although it can take anywhere between 24 and 36 hours.
-From Myitkyina, there is road and rail access to many parts of the region.
+Myitkyina can be reached either by air from Yangon and Mandalay, or by train from Yangon via Mandalay.
+There are regular flights between Yangon and Myitkyina which only takes about 2 hours and 30 minutes.
+You can also fly to the neighbouring destinations of Puta-O and Bamao directly from Myitkyina.
+The rail service to Myitkyina is mostly used by local travellers and can take anywhere between 24 to 36 hours.

-Myit sone in Myanmar means the confluence which here implies that of Mekha and Malikha rivers, which join to become the famous Ayeyawaddy river.
-The place itself is scenic and has long been a favorite site of visit for the Myanmar people.
+Myit sone in Myanmar means ‘the confluence’ which in the region implies where the Mekha and Malikha rivers join to become the famous Ayeyawaddy River.
+The place itself is scenic and has long been a favourite to the Burmese people.

-Indawgyi Lake, the largest natural lake in Myanmar, stretching 24 km between its farthest points and 12 km across, is located 178 km southwest of Myitkyina.
-It is truly picturesque, set in a 1,000-meter high basin carved out of a mountainous area that lies south of the border with India some 500 km away.
-In the middle of the lake dwells the Shwe Myint Zu Pagoda, believed to have enshrined the holy relics of the Buddha.
-The lake is dotted with some 20 villages comprising clusters of houses standing on stilts along the shores.
-There is also an elephant logging camp nearby where you can witness elephants at work.
+The Indawgyi Lake is the largest natural lake in Myanmar, and it stretches for 24 km and with a width of 12 km.
+The lake is located 178 km southwest of Myitkyina.
+It is truly picturesque as it is set in a 1,000 meter high basin carved in the center of a mountainous area that lies to south of the Indian border.
+In the middle of the lake dwells the Shwe Myint Zu Pagoda which is believed to contain enshrined holy relics of the Buddha.
+The lake is dotted with some 20 villages, comprising a cluster of houses standing on stilts along the shores.
+There is also an elephant logging camp nearby where visitors can witness elephants at work.

-Famous jade mines in Myanmar.
-Essessible from Myitkyina via Moekaung and Kaming towns.
-Recently there found a messive rock of jade more than 2000 tons.
-Phakant is renowned for its finest jade resources.
+Hpakant has the most famous jade mines in all of Myanmar.
+The region is accessible from Myitkyina via Moekaung and Kaming towns.
+A few year back miners accidently found a massive jade rock that weighs more than 2000 tons.

 I'd like to tell you that we had a wonderful time in Myanmar and all travel arrangements were perfect...